ashishmanjusoni/cpp-algorithms/README.md

 ## Comparision Sort

 ### algo::bubble_sort
+> Education purpose only, no use in real world
 ```
 template<typename RandomIter, typename Compare> void bubble_sort(RandomIter begin, RandomIter end,Compare cmp)
 ```
+Also reffered as **sinking sort** , comparing the current element by one after it, swapping their values if needed.
+These passes through the list are repeated until no swap have to performed during a pass.
 Sort the given element from range [begin,end).
-The collection should randomly accessible such as array, vector etc.
+The collection should randomly accessible such as array and vector.

 ##### Time Complexity